-In the US, Cyclosporine (cyclosporine systemic) is a member of the drug class calcineurin inhibitors and is used to treat Cogan's Syndrome, Crohn's Disease, Evan's Syndrome, Focal Segmental Glomerulosclerosis, Graft-versus-host disease, Idiopathic Thrombocytopenic Purpura, Inflammatory Bowel Disease, Nephrotic Syndrome, Organ Transplant - Rejection Prophylaxis, Organ Transplant - Rejection Reversal, Pemphigoid, Pemphigus, Psoriasis, Psoriatic Arthritis, Rheumatoid Arthritis, Ulcerative Colitis and Ulcerative Colitis - Active.
+In the US, Cyclosporine (cyclosporine systemic) is a member of the drug class calcineurin inhibitors and is used to treat Cogan's Syndrome, Crohn's Disease, Eczema, Evan's Syndrome, Focal Segmental Glomerulosclerosis, Graft-versus-host disease, Idiopathic Thrombocytopenic Purpura, Inflammatory Bowel Disease, Nephrotic Syndrome, Organ Transplant - Rejection Prophylaxis, Pemphigoid, Pemphigus, Psoriasis, Psoriatic Arthritis, Rheumatoid Arthritis, Ulcerative Colitis and Ulcerative Colitis - Active.

 - CycloSPORINE (Systemic)